Astons answers frequently asked questions about Greece Government Approved Residency By Investment Programme

 Q: What cities in Greece are the best to buy a house?

-A: Don;t worry, you don’t have to be an expert in Greek real estate market.
-We at Astons work with Greek market every day and will find an optimal solution according to your needs and desires.
+A: Don’t worry, you don’t have to be an expert in the Greek real estate market.
+We at Astons work with the Greek real estate market every day and will find an optimal solution according to your needs and desires.

 Among other popular cities are Pireas, Pallini, Polygyros, Chania, Thessaloniki, Ermoupoli, Corfu, Corinth and Lefkas.

 A: Astons advises you to choose according to your own needs and desires.
 One of the key features of the Greek real estate market is the consistency of prices across the whole country.

 Generally, townhouses, cottages and villas close to the sea are considered more profitable properties in Greece.
 Also, apartments in central areas of Athens and Thessaloniki, and boutique hotels in resort cities are very popular among investors.

 But every case is different.
 In order to decide what’s best for you, it is necessary to go through the questionnaire:

 1. What’s the purpose of your purchase?